george-hawkins/blender-donut-notebook/LEVEL-2.md

 What's with the weird distribution of spheres that misses out a segment of the icing altogether?

 **Update:** I asked about this [here](https://blender.stackexchange.com/q/223318/124535) on the Blender StackExchange and it turns out that this is an unusual situation where Andrew has missed out something important - the _Pick Random_ option.
 It turns out that the algorithm, that chooses particle objects, goes through the list repeatedly, laying down objects _in clumps_ according to the count assigned to each object, until it hits the total number of required particles.
-Things only look random when the counts are small enough that the algorithm has to go through the list many time, laying down clumps of one object on top of another such that eventually everything looks reasonably mixed up.
+Things only look random when the counts are small enough that the algorithm has to go through the list many times, laying down clumps of one object on top of another such that eventually everything looks reasonably mixed up.
 But try increasing the counts such that they become large relative to the total number of particles and you notice the issue.
 You need to tick _Pick Random_ to resolve this issue.
-Once you've done this you can do what I wanted, i.e. assign the cyclindrical sprinkles values of 300 or 600 (rather than 30 or 60) and then assign the balls a value between 10 and 20 (giving you more control than you have when forced to choose either 1 or 2).
+Once you've done this you can do what I wanted, i.e. assign the cylindrical sprinkles values of 300 or 600 (rather than 30 or 60) and then assign the balls a value between 10 and 20 (giving you more control than you have when forced to choose either 1 or 2).
 I'd prefer to be able to assign objects a probability of being chosen, rather than a count, and I've asked about that [here](https://blender.stackexchange.com/q/223389/124535).

 So, in the end, I ticked _Pick Random_ and used the following counts: